WHY FACE PULLS are the best corrective exercise

 You wouldn’t want to attach a bar to this because you’re going to limit the amount of rotation you can get through your shoulders, which is an all-important component of this exercise.

-You’d want to use a rope, but the problem with one rope is that it’s usually not long enough to get our arms out as wide as we want to.
+You’d want to use a rope attachment, but the problem with one rope is that it’s usually not long enough to get our arms out as wide as we want to.
 We need it to be wide enough so we can get into external rotation, and a single rope doesn’t allow us to get there.

 HEIGHT ADJUSTMENT FOR EQUIPMENT